Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms: Outline of our constructions

-The ordinary Yang--Mills action can be manipulated into the (quantum equivalent) form~\eqref{eq:YM_prepared_action_intro} as follows.
+The ordinary BV Yang--Mills action can be manipulated into the semi-classically equivalent form~\eqref{eq:YM_prepared_action_intro} as follows.
 We assume that CK duality holds for physical on-shell tree-level scattering amplitudes and bootstrap our way to the desired form of the action using a very well worn set of tools: adding terms that sum to zero, tweaking choices of gauge, redefining fields, and introducing auxiliary fields.
-More explicitly: \begin{enumerate}[(i)]\itemsep-2pt \item Violations of tree-level CK duality for on-shell physical gluons are repaired by adding sets of terms that sum to zero due to the color Jacobi identity, but which have the effect of changing the partition of the scattering amplitude given by the Feynman diagrams.
+More explicitly: \begin{enumerate}[label=(\roman*)]\itemsep-2pt \item Violations of tree-level CK duality for on-shell physical gluons are repaired by adding sets of terms that sum to zero due to the color Jacobi identity, but which have the effect of changing the partition of the scattering amplitude given by the Feynman diagrams.
 In this step, contributions to the scattering amplitude are shuffled around between different Feynman diagrams, while leaving the total scattering amplitude invariant. \item Violations of tree-level CK duality for scattering amplitudes with non-transverse modes of gauge fields on external legs are repaired by a choice of gauge that cancels them.
 By Ward identities, this also repairs tree-level CK duality violations for scattering amplitudes with Faddeev--Popov ghosts and anti-ghosts on external legs.
 In this step, the unphysical tree-level scattering amplitudes, being gauge-dependent, are changed by adding new kinds of Feynman vertices. \item Violations of tree-level CK duality due to off-shell momenta are repaired by a choice of possibly non-local field redefinitions (change of local coordinates in the space of fields).
 Violations of tree-level CK duality due to unphysically polarized fermions are also repaired by possibly non-local field redefinitions.
-In this step, tree-level scattering amplitudes do not change, but the loop integrands (and, thus, the corresponding counterterms) change. \item Finally, the action can be tidied up to make the Feynman diagrams coincide literally with cubic graphs by suitably introducing auxiliary fields, a procedure that we call \emph{strictification}, a term borrowed from homotopical algebra.
-This step does not change any scattering amplitudes, loop integrands, or partition of the scattering amplitude, and is merely cosmetic. \end{enumerate} In summary, the above represents a toolkit, not evident from a purely on-shell perspective, for boosting on-shell tree-level CK duality to off-shell loop-level CK duality.
-Much as focusing on physical on-shell scattering amplitudes has dramatically advanced our understanding, stepping back off shell once again sheds new light on the scattering amplitudes themselves.
-One might say that \emph{off-shell is the new on-shell}.\footnote{We also remark that the homotopy algebraic perspective on field theories unifies scattering amplitudes and action principles.}
+In this step, tree-level scattering amplitudes do not change, but the loop integrands (and, thus, the corresponding counterterms) may change. \item Finally, the action can be tidied up to make the Feynman diagrams coincide literally with cubic graphs by suitably introducing auxiliary fields, a procedure that we call \emph{strictification}, borrowing a term from homotopical algebra.
+This step does not change any scattering amplitudes, loop integrands, or partition of the scattering amplitude, and is merely cosmetic. \end{enumerate}